allanalderson/rtally/README.md

 THIS PROJECT IS STILL BEING PUT TOGETHER.
-I'm just getting used to using github as my personal space. rTally will be operational around January 2019
+I'm currently using github as my personal space. rTally will be operational around January 2019

 Soon!